nationalarchives/design-system/src/components/pagination/index.md

 ---
 layout: collection-page.njk
 title: Pagination
+description: Use a list-type layout if users need to navigate through pages of similar items.
 group: components
 ---

 {% from "partials/example.njk" import example %}
 {% from "partials/component-status.njk" import status %}

-Use a list-type layout if users need to navigate through pages of similar items.
-For example, a list of search results or a list of cases in a case working system.
+Pagination can be used for example, as a list of search results or a list of cases in a case working system.

 {{ example({ group: "components", item: "pagination", example: "default", html: true, nunjucks: true, size: "xxs" }) }}